Singing Schools with Programs to Become a Professional Singer

-Bachelor of Music (B.M.) programs may offer a voice concentration.
+Some Bachelor of Music (B.M.) programs offer a voice concentration.
 An audition is typically required for admission, and a second audition may be necessary before being admitted to advanced coursework.
-A senior recital maybe required for graduation.
+A senior recital may be required for graduation.
 These 4-year programs require coursework in:

 Diploma in Vocal Performance

 Undergraduate diplomas are usually awarded by music conservatories and institutes.
 These programs involve three years of performance-intensive study with no liberal arts requirements.
-Students may study solo and ensemble techniques in addition to performing in a variety of settings.
+Students study solo and ensemble techniques and perform in a variety of settings.
 Undergraduate diplomas may make a student eligible to attend a graduate-level diploma program, but will not qualify them for a master's degree program.
+Students study:

 Master of Music

 A Master of Music (M.M.) takes two years to complete.
 Graduation requirements include solo recitals and participation in ensemble performance groups.
 The curriculum combines group and private instruction with workshops and seminars in relevant topics such as:

 Related to Singing Schools

 - Recently Updated

 While a degree in singing and voice is not required for a singing career, students in a degree program can learn the...